AggregateConfiguration

 §Zero-value counters

-When metrics are aggregated and then flushed, they are typically removed entirely from the aggregation state.
-Unless they are updated again, they will not be emitted again.
+When metrics are aggregated and then flushed, they’re typically removed entirely from the aggregation state.
+Unless they’re updated again, they won’t be emitted again.
 However, for counters, a slightly different approach is taken by tracking “zero-value” counters.

 This provides a continuity in the output of a counter, from the perspective of a downstream system, when counters are otherwise sparse.
 The expiration period is configurable, and allows a trade-off in how sparse/infrequent the updates to counters can be versus how long it takes for counters that don’t exist anymore to actually cease to be emitted.